rominalodolo/UdemyOAuth2.0/README.md

 3. The Application - oauth client
 4. The API - where the data lives - resource server

+Authorization server - creates an access token which then is given to the app to get the password.
+The app makes an api request but never sees the password.

+API Gateway is always in the resource server

 - Application Types